phonefree/phonefree.github.io/articles/1-Talking_to_Cell_Phones_without_a_Cell_Service/1-Web-to-SMS-gateways.md

   some ways, worse, the Web-to-SMS gateway becomes a centralized point of failure, in that if it fails, bans your account, or you are kept from connecting by anything else, something you're dependent on for messaging also fails.
-Centralized organizations all share this weakness and cannot be considered trusted.
+Centralized organizations all share this weakness and can't really be expected to be reliable, whether thay are phone companies or traditional web services.